 Both plain tiles and interlocking tiles are terminated at their base with a gutter.
 In order to maintain a constant pitch of tiles down to the gutter, the bottom row of battens is raised up on a wedge-shaped timber profile called a tilting fillet.
-This allows the underlay to meet the underside of the bottom tile, and drain both rainwater running down the tiles as well as any moisture running down the underlay into the gutter.
+This allows the underlay to meet the underside of the bottom tile, and drain both rainwater running down the tiles as well as any moisture running down the underlay, into the gutter.
 A ventilator, typically in PVC-U, is set between the bottom tile to ventilate either the roof void in a cold roof, or the cavity between the underlayer and the tiles in a warm roof configuration.

 In the cold roof version the proprietary ventilator is set beneath the underlayer.
 Fresh air is allowed to flow into the ventilator set beneath the bottom tile and is released into the roof void without affecting the thermal insulation of the roof at ceiling level, which is continuous between wall and roof.
-In the warm roof version, a ventilator set between the bottom tile and the felt underlay introduces air into the void between the tile and the breather membrane.
-The thermal insulation either continues to the fascia board, then returns horizontally back from a continuity with the wall insulation, or alternatively the wall insulation continues vertically until it reaches the sloping insulation set between the rafters.
-In the second version, the void forming the fascia and soffit immediately beneath it is in 'cold' roof configuration and is required to be ventilated in order to avoid damp, stagnant air from damaging the timbers.
+In the warm roof version, a ventilator set between the bottom tile and the felt underlay introduces air into the void between the tile and the breather mem-

-Vertical section 1:20.
+Section 1:20.
 Eaves detail of slate tile

-Vertical section 1:20.
+Section 1:20.
 Ridge detail.
 Metal tiles on timber roof